 Roxy went first like the fearless champ she is.
 She was very small and seemed to have a great time flying around inside the tube.
 When I went, I was actually pretty apprehensive, and they kept signaling me to relax.
 I felt like I was inside a tornado or something.
 But I loved spinning around the tube.
 We purchased the “high fly” for our 2nd flight.
 For the “high fly” option the instructor holds onto you and tries to make you go as high as possible.
 They also do tricks with you to enhance your experience.
 As you can see from the pics and videos, we had a blast!!

 Roxy really had an awesome birthday at iFly.
 I really feel like we were taken care of.
 Scott, our instructor, was great.
 He was knowledgeable, friendly, and really made sure that we had an excellent experience.
 Kenny and I already bought several discounted packages (offered to us at the end of our flights) so that we can go back.
 Indoor skydiving is pricey but I honestly count my money well spent.
 I highly recommend iFly to anybody who wants to experience something different and out of the ordinary.
 It would be great for a family or couples outing, hanging out with friends, or a birthday party or special occasion.
-The customer service is exception and the indoor skydiving experience at iFly is out of this world.
+The customer service is exceptional and the indoor skydiving experience at iFly is out of this world.
 Jax approved!

 118 Harding Blvd